 Each biennium the cultural sector approaches the Oregon Legislature for funds to support capital projects that broaden access to creative expression for all Oregonians.
-These funds are frequently referred to as Creative Resource Economic Funds (CREF) and included lottery backed-bonds as well as general fund dollars and appropriations through the Department of Administrative Services.
+These funds are frequently referred to as Cultural Resource Economic Fund (CREF) and included lottery backed-bonds as well as general fund dollars and appropriations through the Department of Administrative Services.
 Below is a list of public funding for community construction projects since 2013.
-For questions regarding 2018-2019 funded projects please reach out to us with questions at firstname.lastname@example.org.

 CONFLUENCE PROJECT $1.5 million to support the Confluence Project’s interpretative art installation, known as the Confluence Arc, an elevated walkway, inspired by traditional fishing platforms, by Maya Lin, at Celilo Falls Park.
 (A portion of funds were expended for phase one of the project and the remaining balance is being held for when the project resumes).